mikejturner/RunAgainPlease/README.md

 H2 H1 @rap:length
 ```

 The above example runs a series of calculations using the [Gaussian](http://www.gaussian.com/) computation chemistry package.
 It defines one variable on the first line, then a four line script to run each calculation.
-The rest of the lines are the Gaussian input file.
+The rest of the lines are a [template](#templates-and-subsitutions) of the Gaussian input file.

-### Templates and Substitutions
+## Templates and Substitutions

 For each calculation **rap** creates an input file and subsitutes values into it.
-The values come the from [variables](#variables) and the location of the substitutions depends on tokens inserted into the input file.
+The values come the from [variables](#variables) and the substitutions depend upon the locations of tokens embedded in the template of the input file.

 Tokens are defined: